-- 1. We will begin using LoCoH by first downloading the proper script NNCH.R NOTE: LoCoH GUI will not work in earlier versions of R with adehabitat in Windows 10 but worked with Windows Vista so may need to download most recent version of R along with package adehabitatHR - 2.
-Then install the script to use with the adehabitat package:
+- 4. Now open the script "LocohGUIscript.R" and run code directly from the script - 5.
+We will begin using LoCoH by first downloading the proper script NNCH.R NOTE: LoCoH GUI will not work in earlier versions of R with adehabitat in Windows 10 but worked with Windows Vista so may need to download most recent version of R along with package adehabitatHR - 6.
+Then install the script to use with the adehabitatHR package:

-source("C:\\Walter\\Chapter3\\Locoh\\NNCH.R")
+source("NNCH.R")

-3. Next we need to install the graphic user interface locoh text_gui.R source("C:\\Walter\\Chapter3\\Locoh\\locoh_gui.R")
+7. Next we need to install the graphic user interface locoh_gui.R

+'''

+source("locoh_gui.R")

+'''

-4. To access the GUI we can simply invoke LoCoH using the command locoh()
+8. To access the GUI we can simply invoke LoCoH using the command